 Traveling with a toddler in tow is not always easy.
 Luckily, the three stars of Chicago's Museum Campus — the Shedd Aquarium, the Adler Planetarium, and the Field Museum — all offer fun and educational play areas and activities for even the tiniest tots in your family.

 The 4-D theater at the Shedd is perfect for toddler cinephiles (read: tots that can manage to sit still and watch a kid-dazzling 8 minute show).
-My daughter loved seeing two of her fave characters, DO-Rah and Gay-GO (gotta love her pronunciation!) on the big screen in Catch that Robot Butterfly!
+My daughter loved seeing two of her fave characters, DO-Rah and Gay-GO (gotta love her pronunciation of Dora and Diego!) on the big screen in Catch that Robot Butterfly!
 You’ll fly and bump through the jungle; be on the lookout for Swiper!
 My daughter managed to keep the 3D glasses on at 18-months, but the younger tots in the audience seemed to be having a tough time.
+See what's coming up on the big screen on their 4-D schedule.
 Burn off some energy at the Polar Playzone: overlooking the cute Shedd penguins, this play area features a slide slipping down an iceberg climbing area that’s just right for toddlers, as well as a submarine for even the youngest explorers.
-Afterwards, we checked out the latest exhibit, Jellyfish.
-Our entire family, including the toddler among us, was struck by the bright, illuminated colors of these intricate creatures. http://www.sheddaquarium.org/polarplayzone.html
+Afterwards, we checked out the jellyfish.
+Our entire family, including the toddler among us, was struck by the bright, illuminated colors of these intricate creatures.